langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

 ### Reviewing Tool Calls

-Some user interaction patterns combine the above ideas.
+Some user interaction patterns combine the concepts outlined above.

-For example, many agents use [tool calling](https://python.langchain.com/docs/how_to/tool_calling/) to make decisions.

-Tool calling presents a challenge because the agent must get two things right:
+For example, many agents rely on [tool calling](https://python.langchain.com/docs/how_to/tool_calling/) to make decisions.
+Tool calling introduces unique challenges because the agent must get multiple aspects right:

-1. The name of the tool to call
+1. **Selecting the correct tool**: The agent must choose the appropriate tool to call.
-2. The arguments to pass to the tool
+2. **Providing accurate arguments**: The agent must pass the correct parameters to the tool.

-Even if the tool call is correct, we may also want to apply discretion:
+3. **Ensuring discretion**: Even if the tool call is technically correct, it might involve sensitive operations that require human approval.

-(3) The tool call may be a sensitive operation that we want to approve

-With these points in mind, we can combine the above ideas to create a human-in-the-loop review of a tool call.
+By addressing these challenges, we can integrate **human-in-the-loop** processes to review and approve tool calls effectively.

 ```python
 # Compile our graph with a checkpointer and a breakpoint before the step to review the tool call from the LLM